Controlled Corporate Groups

 - The §179 annual dollar limit, AMT exemption, disabled access credit, and some other tax breaks apply to the entire group, not to the individual entities.

 - The exemption for computing the alternative minimum tax and the minimum accumulated earnings credit for calculating the accumulated earnings tax applies to the entire group.

 - Any losses on sales between members of the group are postponed until those assets are sold outside of the group.

 - The rules for retirement plans and other employee benefits apply to employees of the entire group, such as when testing for nondiscrimination in the offering of benefits.

 Types of Controlled Corporate Groups

 The tax code defines a group of corporations with a significant common ownership as a controlled corporate group, of which there are several different categories.

-A brother-sister group is formed when there are 2 or more corporations with fewer than 6 shareholders who are individuals, estates or trusts that satisfy the following 2 requirements:
+A brother-sister group is formed when 2 or more corporations with fewer than 6 shareholders, who are individuals, estates or trusts, satisfy the following 2 requirements:

 - The stock of the group of corporations is owned or controlled by shareholders who own at least 80% of either the total outstanding stock or the voting power.